TOPIC: SUDO

 bash NVIDIA-Linux-x86_64-295.40.run

-Proprietary Nvidia drivers are included the repositories for Linux Mint Debian Edition so that may be a better course of action since you will get updates through normal system update channels.
-Then, the course of action is to start by issuing the following installation comands:
+Since proprietary Nvidia drivers are included in the repositories for Linux Mint Debian Edition, that may be a better course of action since you will get updates through normal system update channels.
+Then, the course of action is to start by issuing the following installation commands:

 sudo apt-get install module-assistant